Achievable logoAchievable logo

 ACT reading key ideas passage theme question

-Let’s consider another example.
-Notice that the below question requires you to draw upon the passage as a whole to answer it.
-Rather than asking about a specific part of the passage, it is asking about the entire passage.
+Here’s another example.
+Notice that this question also requires you to think about the passage as a whole.
+It doesn’t point you to one specific paragraph; it asks about the entire passage.

 ACT reading key ideas passage purpose question